Not All Accuracy Is Equal: Prioritizing Independence in Infectious Disease Forecasting: An illustrative toy example: why ensembles underperform

 The central issue is correlation: when models fail in similar ways, ensembling cannot deliver its theoretical benefits.
-A simple quantitative argument illustrates just how stark the gap can be between the ideal case and what we observe in practice.
+A simple quantitative argument illustrates how stark the gap can be between the ideal case and what we observe in practice.

-We define \textit{forecasting skill} as the error of a model relative to a naïve persistence baseline, which simply projects the most recent observation forward.
+We consider the mean absolute error of a model relative to a naïve persistence baseline, which simply projects the most recent observation forward.
+Normalizing by a baseline provides a dimensionless measure of skill, allowing us to compare and aggregate model performance across different locations and epidemic scales where absolute error magnitudes vary significantly.
 If the baseline error is $E_0$ and a model has error $E$, then

 A value of $0.9$ means the model’s error is $90\%$ of the baseline, a $10\%$ improvement.
 Lower values therefore indicate better forecasts.